-So, Chris, after 30 years of being an executive and in my view, I think you're probably next in line to run the traveler’s organization and your status in the industry.
-We thought it'd be interesting for our listeners to hear some of your insights on both the construction industry and actually the decision around driving you to join the Alliant organization.
+So, Chris, after 30 years of being a Travelers executive and in my view, I think you're probably next in line to run the Traveler’s organization and your stature in the industry.
+We thought it'd be interesting for our listeners to hear some of your insights on both the construction industry and actually the decision driving you to join the Alliant organization.
 So, let's just start with the decision to move to Alliant.
-I mean, there are a number of brokers across the United States and a number of brokers by frankly, that you have pretty healthy, long-term working relationships with across your particular region.
+I mean, there are a number of brokers across the United States and a number of brokers, frankly, that you have pretty healthy, long-term working relationships with across your particular region.
 What in your view made Alliant different and what made Alliant kind of the next employer of choice for you to hopefully complete the balance of your career in the industry?

 Chris Murphy (01:42):

 And it's a risk of talking about myself, you and Alliant convinced me that joining your team was the right thing at the right time.
-For me, as you said, I had a great thing going at Traveler, surely.
+For me, as you said, I had a great thing going at Traveler’s Surety.
 I loved my job.
 I loved the people I worked with and that includes some truly fabulous construction companies.
 So, in any case, I wasn't looking to become a broker because I was so satisfied with what I had.
 But when I started thinking about what really mattered in terms of fulfillment, it was helping contractors be successful.
-And for me doing that in the role of a broker represented a clearer half to doing that.
+And for me doing that in the role of a broker, represented a clearer half doing that.

 Michael Cusack (02:20):

-When I think about, I've been a broker for decades, but being on the front line with the contractors, not necessarily in that credit role and maybe in the home office, I think helping them on a real time basis to solve problems, address challenges and develop solutions has always been really exciting for me.
+When I think about it, I've been a broker for decades, but being on the front line with the contractors, not necessarily in that credit role and maybe in the home office, I think helping them on a real-time basis to solve problems, address challenges and develop solutions has always been really exciting for me.
 And I think you're going to find working more directly and closely and intimately with contractors.
 You'll find that to be probably a very exciting part of your new role here with us at Alliant.